adrian11faudoa/Timestamp-Microservice/Readme.md

 Subject:

+Note: Time zones conversion is not a purpose of this project, so assume all sent valid dates will be parsed with new Date() as GMT dates.

 1. You should provide your own project, not the example URL.

 2. A request to /api/:date? with a valid date should return a JSON object with a unix key that is a Unix timestamp of the input date in milliseconds (as type Number)